Environmental impacts of animal agriculture: Water pollution

 Water pollution due to animal waste is a common problem in both developed and developing nations.
 The USA, Canada, India, Greece, Switzerland and several other countries are experiencing major environmental degradation due to water pollution via animal waste.
 Concerns about such problems are particularly acute in the case of CAFOs (concentrated animal feeding operations).
 In the US, a permit for a CAFO requires the implementation of a plan for the management of manure nutrients, contaminants, wastewater, etc., as applicable, to meet requirements under the Clean Water Act.
 There were about 19,000 CAFOs in the US as of 2008.
 In fiscal 2014, the United States Environmental Protection Agency (EPA) concluded 26 enforcement actions for various violations by CAFOs.

-Environmental performance of the US livestock industry can be compared with several other industries.
-The EPA has published 5-year and 1-year data for 32 industries on their ratios of enforcement orders to inspections, a measure of non-compliance with environmental regulations: principally, those under the Clean Water Act and Clean Air Act.
-For the livestock industry, inspections focused primarily on CAFOs.
-Of the 32 other industries, (including crop production) had a better 5-year environmental record than the livestock industry, 2 had a similar record, and 25 had a worse record in this respect.
-For the most recent year of the five-year compilation, livestock production and dry cleaning had the best environmental records of the 32 industries, each with an enforcement order/inspection ratio of 0.01.
-For crop production, the ratio was 0.02.
-Of the 32 industries, oil and gas extraction and the livestock industry had the lowest percentages of facilities with violations.Effective use of fertilizer is crucial to accelerate the growth of animal feed production, which in turn increases the amount of feed available for livestock.
+A 2023 study found that a vegan diet reduced water pollution by 75%.Effective use of fertilizer is crucial to accelerate the growth of animal feed production, which in turn increases the amount of feed available for livestock.
 However, excess fertilizer can enter water bodies via runoff after rainfall, resulting in eutrophication.
 The addition of nitrogen and phosphorus can cause the rapid growth of algae, also known as an algae bloom.
-The reduction of oxygen and nutrients in the water due to the decrease caused by the growth of algae ultimately leads to the death of other species in the ecosystem.
+The reduction of oxygen and nutrients in the water caused by the growth of algae ultimately leads to the death of other species in the ecosystem.
 This ecological harm has consequences not only for the native animals in the affected water body but also for the water supply for people.

+To dispose of animal waste and other pollutants, animal production farms often spray manure (often contaminated with potentially toxic bacteria) onto empty fields, called "spray-fields", via sprinkler systems.
+The toxins within these spray-fields oftentimes run into creeks, ponds, lakes, and other bodies of water, contaminating bodies of water.
+This process has also led to the contamination of drinking water reserves, harming the environment and citizens alike.

+Waterborne Disease Outbreaks Linked to Livestock Waste

+Waterborne illness epidemics have been linked to improper animal waste management, which has contaminated water bodies.
+Runoff from concentrated animal feeding operations (CAFOs) often contains high levels of pathogens such as Escherichia coli, Salmonella, and Cryptosporidium.